Katie Harden was recently interviewd by TheCelebrity.Online Magazine and here is the Q&A we had with Katie.

 Struggle – What hardships have you gone through in life?

-I have learning disabilities that don’t physically present themselves so some people over the years automatically think because I’m pretty and well-spoken, I’m not paying attention, over-emotional in times of stress, or looking for attention.
-I have ADHD, and like any person in the arts—massive depression.
+I have learning disabilities that don’t physically present themselves so some people over the years automatically think because I’m well-spoken, I’m not paying attention, and overly emotional at times.
+It made school difficult too.
+I also have ADHD, and like any person in the arts—massive depression.
 I have to work twice as hard to understand simple tasks and it can frustrate people and myself.
-Even my family and friends.
 Mental health is a huge thing that we seem to be paying more attention to, but we still have a long way to go.
+I recently lost both of my parents, which started out in the Covid era, my mom passed last year.
+Essentially—I was uprooted from my home state of Connecticut, to Boston and was rarely able to audition in the city or see my friends.
+I relied on self tapes and the gigs I was able to get to.
+Losing five years of your career is difficult, show biz is hard enough.
+Family helps.
+Therapy helps.
+I missed my friends.

 What do people usually not know about you?